 - 6.1 The RAD is committed to providing appropriate training to staff.
-A detailed Safeguarding and Prevent Training Policy, including induction, awareness and safeguarding /child protection and Prevent training arranged and delivered from the London HQ is in Appendix 7.
+A detailed Safeguarding and Prevent Training Plan, including induction, awareness and safeguarding /child protection and Prevent training arranged and delivered from the London HQ is in Appendix 7.
 National Offices worldwide must arrange their own induction, awareness and safeguarding /child protection training at a similar appropriate level. - 6.2 The Director of Education completes annual Prevent awareness training in the role as "Prevent Lead" as part of the duty to protect children, older students and adults at risk from radicalisation.
-The Chair of Trustees, some members of the Board of Trustees and the Chief Executive Officer are identified as "Key Individuals" under the Prevent Duty as listed in Appendix 6. - 6.3 The RAD recognises that staff (including SSOs and DSOs) dealing with safeguarding issues may find situations stressful or upsetting.
+The Chair of Trustees, some members of the

+Board of Trustees and the Chief Executive Officer are identified as "Key Individuals" under the Prevent Duty as listed in Appendix 6.

+- 6.3 The RAD recognises that staff (including Chair of Safeguarding Committee, Safeguarding Manager, SSOs and DSOs) dealing with safeguarding issues may find situations stressful or upsetting.
 We ensure that opportunities are provided for staff to be supported in these circumstances and to talk through any anxieties they may have.
-Staff needing support should speak with their line manager or the HR Department. - 6.4 A report of progress on training completion under the Safeguarding and Prevent Training Policy for all staff worldwide who are required to complete training is reviewed at each Safeguarding Committee as a standing agenda item.
+Staff needing support should speak with their line manager or the HR Department.
+All staff also have access to the Employee Assistance Programme. - 6.4 A report of progress on training completion under the Safeguarding and Prevent Training Policy for all staff worldwide who are required to complete training is reviewed at each Safeguarding Committee as a standing agenda item.